spaceml-org/GIBS-Downloader/README.md

 The GeoTiff files for the downloaded regions can potentially be very large images that you might not be able to work with directly (think images of the whole world).
 Tiling makes smaller "tiles" from the large image, which are essentially smaller images that combine to form the larger one.

 #### Can I tile images and write to TFRecords after already having downloaded them?
-If you initially download a region for range of dates without electing to tile the images, you can call the command again with the same coordinates for the region and same range of dates but with the tiling flag set to true, and the package will tile the already downloaded images.
+If you initially download a region for a range of dates without electing to tile the images, you can call the command again with the same coordinates for the region and same range of dates but with the tiling flag set to true, and the package will tile the already downloaded images.
 You can also call the same command multiple times with varying tile sizes and overlaps, and the package will create new folders in `tiled_images/` for each specified combination of tile size and overlap.
 It will not download the tiff files for the same region and dates twice.
 Note that if you select `--remove-originals`, you will not be able to perform these additional tilings after the initial command, as the original images will be deleted.

 #### I want to download imagery of the entire Earth.
 What do I need to know?
 To download the entire Earth, the coordinates you need to enter are: `"-90, -180" "90, 180"`.
-The tiff file for one day of the entire Earth is approximately 38 GB.
+The GeoTiff file for one day of the entire Earth is approximately 38 GB.

+### Upcoming Features
+* `--animate`: Users will be able to directly create videos from the downloaded imagery
+* Logging will be updated to use Python's logging library in order to provide the user with more information about the downloading process

 ## Citation
 If you find GIBSDownloader useful in your research, please consider citing